DigitalGeographyLab/Python-Data-Science-Environment/README.md

-# Python-Data-Science-Environment
+# Python Data Science Environment

-The purpose of this page is to help you to install Python and different Python packages into your own computer / server.
+The purpose of this page is to help you to install Python and different Python packages into your own computer / server using Anaconda distribution package.

 ## Anaconda Python distribution package